Are we visiting greenspace differently during the COVID-19 pandemic? An innovative method to measure greenspace use by using mobile phone app data

 This session aims to provide a venue for studies that use social media and mobile phone data for the assessment of human-nature interactions and preferences towards the natural environment.

-Michael is a Research Assistant at the Urban Big Data Centre where he works on human mobility through spatial big data.
-Alongside his role in UBDC, he is also an environmental consultant and completing his PhD in Natural Resources and Environmental Management.
+Dr Michael Sinclair is a Research Assistant at the Urban Big Data Centre where he works on human mobility through spatial big data.
+Alongside his role in UBDC, he is also an environmental consultant and completed his PhD in Natural Resources and Environmental Management.